 2. Be prepared for tough questions.
 Remember your child's questions are their way of trying to make sense of your absence and return.
 If your child seems angry, be patient and invite him/her to tell you about the hardest parts of your absence.
 Questions are often a child's way of wanting to be reassured that they are safe.

 3. Take care of yourself.
 Improved mental and physical health can make you a better parent.
 Identify simple things you can do throughout your day to relax or decrease your stress.
-You are not only recharging your own batteries, but also setting an example for your child to care of him/herself.
+You are not only recharging your own batteries but also setting an example for your child to care of themself.